RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 2)Press the **DOWNLOAD LICENSE** button, then press OK.

 .txt file with your License Key will be downloaded to your download folder.
 The file name is License ID, e. g.
-DB-821MPZFO-ZA8W.
+DB-841MRZHY-ZH54.

 ![](images/license/download.png)

 Then you need to insert the copied License Key to License Manager in DBeaver.

-### Insert the License key to License Manager
+### Insert the License key into the License Manager

 To start using commercial versions of DBeaver with your License Key you need to open License Manager in DBeaver:
 Help -> DBeaver License Info